 Jesus’ followers were traumatized after the crucifixion.
 They had invested their entire lives in this mission that now seemed dead and hopeless.
 They witnessed the brutal torture and murder of their leader and friend.
 Fear swelled as they wondered if their lives were now at risk.
 Should they run and hide?
 Worry, stress, anxiety, confusion, and so much more flooded their hearts and minds.

-In Luke 24:13-35, Jesus came up and walked along side them.
+In Luke 24:13-35, Jesus came up and walked alongside them.
 He could have simply said, “Hey guys, it’s me.
 I’m alive!”
 However, he didn’t.
-Jesus walked with them and talked with them, heard their concerns and what was on their heart before he started explaining the scriptures to them.
-He went in their home and spent time with them and sat down at the dinner table with them to eat.
+Jesus walked with them and talked with them, heard their concerns, and what was on their heart before he started explaining the scriptures to them.
+He went into their home and spent time with them and sat down at the dinner table with them to eat.
 It was only in the walking, talking, sitting together, and breaking bread together that the healing truth was revealed.

 We were created to live in community.
 We need strong healthy relationships to live as God desires.
 These healthy relationships allow us to show and receive love.
 Love is the climate for healing.

 The church is designed by God to be a community for this.
 We should be a community of people walking alongside each other, talking about our lives, studying the scripture, and eating together.
 Walking alongside people first might be one of the biggest shifts we can make to become a community that is safe for those who have experienced real and significant trauma.